Regional Longleaf Pine Partnership Council

 The Partnership Council is governed by a chair, chair elect and past chair, with each serving a one year term.
 Here's the current leadership:

-- Chair Colette DeGarady, representing The Nature Conservancy
+- Past Chair Colette DeGarady, representing The Nature Conservancy

 The Partnership Council expects to meet face-to-face no less than twice a year and by conference call on an as-needed basis.
 Check back here to learn more about the activities of the Partnership Council and its meeting schedule.